Skip to main content

 Lead your agency, unit, or team toward becoming a trauma-informed organization.

-The Trauma Informed Care certificate program provides an in-depth exploration of the impact of trauma on health outcomes.
+The Trauma Informed Care graduate certificate provides an in-depth exploration of the impact of trauma on health outcomes.
 Students will identify clinical and operational practices that may re-traumatize patients and lead to provider burnout, and develop realistic strategies for mitigating or resolving trauma history and compassion fatigue.

 The Trauma Informed Care certificate program specializing in Adult care is offered as a stackable credential exclusively to students currently enrolled in the Doctor of Behavioral Health (DBH) degree program at Cummings Graduate Institute for Behavioral Health Studies.